 To realize the vision of a more equitable society, stakeholders must act decisively.
 Policymakers, private sector entities, and civil society organizations are urged to prioritize integrative frameworks like the LEFL, aligning them with broader development goals and funding initiatives.
 It is only through collective action and a shared commitment to equity, resilience, and justice that the full potential of such frameworks can be realized.
 By investing in initiatives like the LEFL-Framework, we take meaningful steps toward a future where socioeconomic empowerment is not a privilege but a universal right, accessible to all.

+Some parts of the conclusion restate earlier points without adding new insights—consider a more forward-looking perspective.

+The call to action could be more specific—should policymakers prioritize curriculum integration, financial inclusion laws, or funding initiatives?

+“We take meaningful steps toward a future where socioeconomic empowerment is a universal right”—what are the first three actionable steps to make this a reality?

 COMPETING INTERESTS DISCLAIMER: